myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Managing existing users

 After creating some Users, we need to be able to manage them.
-Let’s take a look at Monitor & Control's *Users* screen.
+Let’s take a look at an example *Users* screen.
 From this screen you can see a list of existing users and we can manage the existing user from here.
 Let's see how these tasks are accomplished using the Cayenne API.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525090259/Multi-Tenant-1.png" width="660" height="290" alt="Multi tenant manage Users screen"><br/><br/></p>

 ```
 Dev to provide example code for how to manange existing users.

-0. Example code for fetching information on the user so that it can be displayed such as on M&C Users screen.
+0. Example code for fetching information on the user so that it can be displayed such as on an example Users screen.
 1. Maybe example code for how to update existing User information?
 E.g. user edits and saves changes.
 ```